-- 14.1 Barr's Hill School recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 14.2 The school will teach children about safeguarding, including online safety.
+14.1 Stoke Park School recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives.

+- 14.2 The school will teach children about safeguarding, including online safety.
 As part of a broad and balanced curriculum, the school will cover relevant issues in line with government guidance on Relationships Education, Relationships and Sex Education and Health Education.
-See Appendix A for links to the relevant policy. - 14.3 Children at Barr's Hill School will receive the following as part of our promotion of safeguarding across the curriculum: - Embedded programme of personal development across curriculum and pastoral times.

-- Relationships, Sex & Relationships and Health Education (RSHE) in line with new statutory guidance for September 2020, across both pastoral and curriculum time; - Pastoral Support including information, advice and guidance from the Hub; - Major Campaign weeks covering a range of Safeguarding related topics such as Respect & Anti-bullying (including cyber bullying, derogatory and prejudicial language), Health & Wellbeing, Exploitation (sexual and criminal, gangs & youth violence), Diversity & Equality, Drugs & Alcohol; - Online Safety Certificate; - Special events such as Online Safety Day, National CSE Day, outside speakers and creative arts; - Curriculum input linking to safeguarding topics such as preventing extremism, healthy relationships, community cohesion, sexual relationships, protective behaviours; - Working with parents to provide skills and knowledge around safeguarding topics such as online safety and mental health.
+See Appendix A for links to the relevant policy. - 14.3 Children at Stoke Park School will receive the following as part of our promotion of safeguarding across the curriculum: - Embedded programme of personal development across curriculum and pastoral times. - Relationships, Sex & Relationships and Health Education (RSHE) in line with statutory guidance for 2020, across both pastoral and curriculum time; - Pastoral Support including information, advice and guidance from the year team; - Major Campaign weeks covering a range of Safeguarding related topics such as Respect & Anti-bullying (including cyber bullying, derogatory and prejudicial language, Sexual Harassment and Sexual Violence), Health & Wellbeing, Exploitation (sexual and criminal, gangs & youth violence), Diversity & Equality, Drugs & Alcohol; - Online Safety Certificate; - Special events such as Online Safety Day, National CSE Day, outside speakers and creative arts; - Curriculum input linking to safeguarding topics such as preventing extremism, healthy relationships, community cohesion, sexual relationships, protective behaviours; - Working with parents to provide skills and knowledge around safeguarding topics such as online safety and mental health.